U.S. Post Office

 In the 20th century, Merced County experienced further growth and expansion driven by agricultural advancements and the establishment of educational institutions.
 The University of California, Merced, was founded in 2005, becoming the first research university to be developed in the 21st century in the United States.
 Today, the county continues to thrive as a thriving agricultural hub and a center for education and innovation.

-This timeline provides a condensed summary of the historical journey of Merced County, California.
+This timeline provides a concise overview of the key events in the history of Merced County, California.

 • 1855 - Merced County is established as one of the original counties of California.